 Our general recommendation is to initially hold off upgrading until there are sufficient worldwide users to stress test the OS and isolate any bugs that may have slipped through testing, after a few weeks there will be a consensus on performance.
 The free upgrade offer will be available until at least 29th July 2016 so there is no rush.
 Some of your applications may not work properly or some features may not function.
 QuickBooks has been identified as a potential problem, for example.
 Intuit does not have Windows 10 on their supported Operating Systems.
 Windows 10 introduces a totally new browser called Microsoft Edge/Spartan, replacing Internet Explorer.
 This is sure to offer challenges and compatibility issues with web-based applications many of our clients depend on every day.

 Why upgrade to Windows 10?

-Design – if you were hesitant to move to Windows 8.1 due its look, then Windows 10 takes a compromised view with the with the flat windows and bold colours taking over, but with the old comfort of the Control Panel and Computer Management interfaces using old icons
+- Design – if you were hesitant to move to Windows 8.1 due to its look, then Windows 10 takes a compromised view with the flat windows and bold colours taking over, but with the old comfort of the Control Panel and Computer Management interfaces using old icons

-Search – Windows 10 greatly enhances the features of search that was started in Windows 7, useful search functions that will quite rapidly look up matching programs and documents as you type.
+- Search – Windows 10 greatly enhances the features of search that were started in Windows 7, use search functions that will quite rapidly look up matching programs and documents as you type.
 It also provides quick access to core features and your chosen programs.
 It’s simple but effective.
 Click on the now separate search box and it will also now include Windows Store apps and web search, with results shown in a much more organised fashioned.

 If you can see the benefits of upgrading then make sure you read our advice on what to do Before & After you upgrade to Windows 10 or ask you local Computer Troubleshooters for some expert advice – Call us now on 1300 282878 or use our locator below to find your nearest Computer Troubleshooters